There's truly nothing more disappointing than an automated, robotic, lifeless email from a company.

 Regardless of how it's transferred, customers will want to know where this money is coming from.
-While they'll be happy to accept the cash, they'll be dubious of its origin if you don't notify them of the return.
-And, you’ll also want to take credit for this refund as it shows your intention to provide an honest transaction.
+While they'll be happy to accept the return, they'll be dubious of its origin if you don't notify them ahead of time.
+You'll also want to take credit for this refund, as it shows your intention to provide an honest transaction.

-For these cases, we can refer to this letter to alert your customers of an overpayment.
+You can use this letter to alert your customers of an overpayment for these cases.